sixfab/pico_lte_micropython-sdk/docs/http-get-example/http-get-example.md

 # Picocell GET Request to a Web Server using HTTP

-This section will lead you step by step to create a cellular connection to the a web server with the Picocell and HTTPS protocol.
+This section will lead you step by step to create a cellular connection to the a web server with the Picocell and HTTP protocol.
 In the tutorial, we choose [webhook.site](https://webhook.site) as the web server to test our requests.

 ## Description

-The Picocell provides all the components you will need for establishing an HTTPS connection to a web server.
+The Picocell provides all the components you will need for establishing an HTTP connection to a web server.
 You don't need any additional hardware equipments for this example.
 Getting started is pretty straight forward, first you will setup the hardware then complete the example code to start the connection.
 Each of the steps are mentioned in detail below.

 ## System Requirements